CMMC Terms

 CMMC Model (the model)

-The CMMC Model refers to official documents published by the DoD which describe requirements for maturity and secure practices.
-Over time, more official documents which identify assessment scope and assessment pass/fail criteria are expected to be published.
+The CMMC Model refers to official documents published by the DoD that describe requirements for maturity and secure practices.
+Over time, more official documents that identify assessment scope and assessment pass/fail criteria are expected to be published.

 CMMC Accreditation Body (CMMC-AB)